Debunking 3 of the biggest myths about creativity in marketing

 ‘as workplaces become increasingly fast-paced production environments, the need to be creative on demand has become a very real one for the millions of people whose jobs rely on a robust pipeline of creative thinking and output.’

-She argues that the pressure on creatives to supply a seemingly endless stream of words, images and concepts to satisfy the current marketing trend for authenticity and storytelling is putting pressure not only on those who need to deliver the content, but also on marketing managers who are looking for people to fill such roles.
+There is so much pressure on creatives to supply a seemingly endless stream of words, images and concept.
+Yes, it’s important to satisfy the current marketing trend for authenticity and storytelling.
+However, putting pressure to create, deliver and market that content is damaging.

-She points out that many industry giants like P&G and Google are beginning to introduce ‘employee meditation programs’ to foster working environments more conducive to creativity and recognise the pressure that this places on employees.
+Nicola points out that many industry giants like P&G and Google are slowing the pace.
+They are beginning to introduce ‘employee meditation programs’ to foster working environments more conducive to creativity.
+Employers are starting to recognise the pressure creative thinking places on employees.

 Myth number 3: Data and creativity don’t mix

-Just as it has become commonplace to assume that you are either right-brained or left-brained, most people are quick to point out that data and creativity don’t mix.
-A lot of this accepted wisdom stems from the fact that many marketers feel their strengths lie in one field or the other, and as such the functions are often separated between different roles.
+It has become commonplace to assume that you have either a right or left brain approach.
+Most people are also quick to point out that data and creativity don’t mix.
+A lot of this accepted wisdom stems from the fact that many marketers feel their strengths lie in one field or the other.
+As such, the functions are often separated between different roles.